Key Takeaways

 Staff augmentation is your best bet when:

-• You need specific skills fast: Maybe your team is great with backend work, but you suddenly need React expertise for a new feature.
+- You need specific skills temporarily: Maybe your team is great with backend work, but you suddenly need React expertise for a new feature.
 Instead of spending months hiring a permanent React developer, you can bring in someone who’s ready to go.

-• You prefer direct control: You want new developers working directly within your team, following your processes and contributing to your company culture.
+- You prefer direct control over project-based work: You want contractors working directly within your team processes during the engagement, following your workflows and contributing to deliverables.

 When to choose software outsourcing